Gyula Földesi

 Gyula Földesi (born 27 August 1983) is a Hungarian politician, member of the National Assembly (MP) for Pesterzsébet (Budapest Constituency XXIX) between 2010 and 2014.
 He was a member of the Committee on Consumer Protection from 14 May 2010 to 5 May 2014.

+Földesi was a member of the General Assembly of Budapest between 2006 and 2010.
+Simultaneously, he was also a member of the district assembly of Pesterzsébet.

 Földesi was elected one of the recorders of the National Assembly of Hungary on 14 May 2010.
+He returned to the Hungarian parliament after eight years, when he was elected MP via the Fidesz national list in the 2022 Hungarian parliamentary election.
+He became a member of the Legislative Committee.
+After the 2026 Hungarian parliamentary election, where Fidesz–KDNP suffered a heavy defeat and fell from power, Földesi did not take up his mandate.